-The effect on the income generating activity has been immaterial, and also the effect on revenues from rent payments including collection rates from tenants has been immaterial compared with the situation before the outbreak.
-It is noted that in the reporting period and proximate to the date of issuing the financial statements, execution of the lease agreements continued normally and no tenants requested to cancel or terminate the lease term earlier than expected.
+In the income generating activity the revenues from rent payments, including collection rates from tenants, have not been materially affected compared to the situation before the outbreak of the pandemic.
+Furthermore, it is noted that in the reporting period and proximate to the date of issuing the financial statements, execution of the lease agreements continued normally and other than in insignificant cases no tenants requested to cancel or terminate the lease term earlier than expected.
 Furthermore, the Company is not dependent on a material tenant.
 In order to get a full picture, it is noted that in several instances the Company, at the request of the tenants, agreed to spread immaterial amounts of payments.
-Insofar as the return to normal activity is put off and the crisis intensifies and/or continues for an additional long period of time, the result may be even more considerable damage to the economy of the countries of operation, all or part, which may somewhat damage the Group's income generating activity in Israel and overseas.